 Coroners are responsible for determining the cause and circumstances surrounding unexpected, unnatural, or unexplained deaths.
 They are also responsible for identifying the deceased and the time of death.
 This is usually done by means of an investigation and in some cases an inquest, also known as an inquiry in some jurisdictions.
 As part of this investigation, the coroner may order an autopsy.

 During an investigation, coroners may identify practices or conditions that could have led to the death and may make recommendations to prevent similar deaths.
 They may also identify mortality trends over time.

 While the terms "coroner" and "medical examiner" are often used interchangeably, they represent different systems of investigating deaths.
-For example, although medical examiners are physicians, coroners in some provinces and territories need not be physicians.
-The majority of provinces and territories use the coroner system to investigate deaths.
-Irrespective of the system, the objective remains to determine the cause and circumstances surrounding certain deaths and to identify the deceased and the time of death.
+For example, although medical examiners are physicians, most jurisdictions use the coroner system to investigate deaths, and coroners do not need to be physicians.

 Death certificates and medical assistance in dying